If You Need To Strengthen Your Moral Code? How To Be A More Moral Person

 While you should usually rely on your own gut feeling and sense of self to guide your decision-making, it is important to acknowledge that our perspectives are inherently limited.
 It may be beneficial to understand the perspectives of others, whether that means people with different cultures, social practices, religions, education, abilities, or socioeconomic status.
 One of the most effective ways to do this can be to build relationships and friendships with a wide range of people.
 You may also learn about other perspectives by reading books and engaging with media produced by people with diverse life experiences.

-Make sure your actions are intentional and align with your inner compass
+Ensure your intentional actions align with your inner compass

 Once you have developed rules you want to live by, it is often important to ensure your actions align with your inner moral compass.
 It can be tempting to compromise on your morals in situations where acting with integrity can be difficult or uncomfortable, but continuing to be guided by your moral code will likely strengthen your sense of morality and make it easier to intentionally live by your values in the future.